Wisconsin status: common

 length: 24-40 inches

 You're sitting on a dock, minding your own business, when you notice a snake swimming by in the water.
-Chances are you just spotted the northern watersnake.
+Chances are you just spotted the common watersnake.
 This very common snake is found throughout Wisconsin, likes to live in or close to water, especially clean rivers.
 Living close to water, its favorite foods are crayfish, slow-moving fish and a variety of amphibians.
 (Frogs look out!)